 First of all I want to thank my supervisor Michael Müger.
 In the beginning of the project his role mainly consisted of guiding me through the literature on algebraic quantum field theory and category theory.
 In a later stage we often had these brainstorm sessions in which we were writing our ideas on the blackboard in his office.
 I can remember very well that during these sessions I was always impressed by the expertise of Michael and by the fact that he could explain things to me so clearly.
-In general, I was also very happy with the fact that Michael gave me a lot of freedom to explore different directions of research myself, without asking me for updates every week.
-For me this was really the best way to work and it gave me the feeling that my supervisor trusted me.
+I was also very happy with the fact that Michael gave me a lot of freedom to explore different directions of research myself.
+This gave me the feeling that my supervisor trusted me.
 Thank you very much, Michael!

 I am also very grateful to Klaas Landsman for his role as promotor during this project, especially during the final phase of the project, when he provided very useful feedback on the manuscript, mainly on Chapter 3.
-I also thank all members of the manuscript committee, namely Bart Jacobs, Karl-Henning Rehren, Christoph Schweigert and Alexis Virelizier, for all their time spent on carefully reading the manuscript and for giving their feedback.
+I also thank all members of the manuscript committee, namely Bart Jacobs, Alexei Davydov, Karl-Henning Rehren, Christoph Schweigert and Alexis Virelizier, for all their time spent on carefully reading the manuscript and for giving their feedback.

 Although I often decided to work from home during these four years, whenever I was in the office at the university there was always a good atmosphere because of all the nice colleagues I had.
-I especially want to thank Noud Aldenhoven, Franscesca Arici, Peter Badea, Jord Boeijink, Wouter Cames van Batenburg, Giovanni Caviglia, Johan Commelin, Henk Don, Gert Heckman, Jasper van Heugten, Roberta Iseppi, Erik Koelink, Rutger Kuyper, Klaas Landsman, Bert Lindenhovius, Astrid Linssen, Jie Liu, Milan Lopuhaä, Ioan Marcut, Ben Moonen, Michael Müger, Joost Nuiten, Greta Oliemeulen, Sander Rieken, Frank Roumen, Maarten Solleveld, Bernd Souvignier, Abel Stern, Ruben Stienstra, Walter van Suijlenkom, Henrique Tavares, Julius Witte, Sander Wolters and Florian Zeiser.
-I also want to thank all students who attended my classes on operator algebras, analysis 2, topology, Fourier analysis, complex functions and introduction to mathematical physics, because we had a good time together.
+I especially want to thank Noud Aldenhoven, Francesca Arici, Peter Badea, Jord Boeijink, Wouter Cames van Batenburg, Giovanni Caviglia, Johan Commelin, Henk Don, Gert Heckman, Jasper van Heugten, Roberta Iseppi, Erik Koelink, Rutger Kuyper, Klaas Landsman, Bert Lindenhovius, Astrid Linssen, Jie Liu, Milan Lopuhaä, Ioan Marcut, Ben Moonen, Michael Müger, Joost Nuiten, Greta Oliemeulen, Sander Rieken, Frank Roumen, Maarten Solleveld, Bernd Souvignier, Abel Stern, Ruben Stienstra, Walter van Suijlenkom, Henrique Tavares, Julius Witte, Sander Wolters and Florian Zeiser.
+I also want to thank all students who attended my classes on Operator algebras, Analysis 2, Topology, Fourier analysis, Complex functions and Introduction to mathematical physics, because we had a good time together.

-It is safe to say that I would have never studied mathematics if I did not have any people showing me the beauty of mathematics.
+It is safe to say that I would have never studied mathematics hadn't it been for the people showing me the beauty of mathematics.
 For this reason I want to show my deep gratitude to Joop van der Vaart, my high school teacher in mathematics, who showed me that mathematics can be really fun.
 Thank you so much, Joop!
 When I studied mathematics at the University of Amsterdam, there were several good lecturers who inspired me, such as Robbert Dijkgraaf, Gerard Helminck, Tom Koornwinder, Eric Opdam, Henk Pijls, Hessel Posthuma, Jasper Stokman, Erik Verlinde and Jan Wiegerinck.
 They strongly influenced my direction of specialization within mathematics during my study, which eventually led to me applying for this PhD project.